 Wow, where do we start?
 There are so so many beautiful people who have been helping us (for a long time), helped us on site and folk who are still helping us see Bloom grow into the lovely, fun thing we want it to be.
 People who have been working with us for nothing (or next to nothing), people who have given us timely advice, managed our stages, people we hadn’t even met till the festival this summer and who turned up to do way more than was asked of them, people who gave us hugs, friends who have been coming to our gigs for years and paid top dollar to support the cause, friends in the press, friends who decorated, installed and projected - realising our vision proper, folk who keep playing for now to keep the party going.
 I also want take a moment to offer a very unusual thank you, to the folks at imfy.us, who remove results from google & helped us remove a devastating search result showing a news item claiming last year's event spread a virus.
 A completely untrue story, published in Russia so we have no legal recourse.
+Here's a post that discusses the extent of this big Google problem.
 But imfy.us volunteered to help and got the job done using their super skills in seo.
 We believe getting that horrible result out of Google searches probably saved this year's event.
 So again, it's everyone who contributed in their own way to get this magnificent happening happening, and you did it.
 You!
 Your ongoing support is overwhelming.
 Thanks guys.
 We love you to bits.
 It means more than you know.

 These are some of the peeps who without them Bloom would never have happened: Ewen Stenhouse Nguyen Townsend-Paley, Mike Stenhouse, Jonny Mainstage, Zoe Aspinall, Kate Risker, John Walsh, Shelley Atkinson, Mark Scarratt, Marcus Clements, Ollie Riches, Paul Wassell, Chris Champion, Matt Hurrell, John Crackpot, Jude & John (Big Top), Rich Crafter, Drumclub, Tom Syzygy, Justin Cornelius, John Ellerington, Matt & Dan & The 24 Hour Cafe team!!, Dave Peverley aka Pev, Alia Sulaman, Adrian Poly, Andrea Anderson, Anne Caroll, Antonio Anderson, Ben Ashman, Bruce Cosgrove, Bruno, Billy Boxoffice, Carla Judge, Didier Linares, Emma Simkins, Eva Toure, Eve Bennett, Fiona Lewis, Frazer Matthews, Harry Wiles, Jason Viney, Jenny Moule, Jim Hanner, Jonathan Davis, Kassandra Tripos, Kate Woods, Keiron Dunn, Mark Russel, Marshall Hackett, Matty Taylor, Nathan Thomas, Oli Sargent, Pia Swain, Richard Mason, Rik- Hyponik, Rowland Smith, Kurt Chapman, Ruthie Sadia, Saffron Peffer, Serena Forbes, Shosana Sadia, Simon “Bad Boy” Harris, Suzy Motteshead, Toby Motteshead, Luke Murray, Bryony Giles, Benjamin the Beatbox Busker, Dave Swindells, Rahul Verma, Spacecadets, Cybersonica, Burnt Toast, Eric & Paul @ Fabricate, Graham, Harry and the awesome graffiti dudes.
 Hopefully we haven’t left anyone off